ConEmu/ConEmu.github.io/en/FAQ-2.md

 * It displays the hidden real console (with FAR), should ConEmu crash.
 * After a console detach (Ctrl-Alt-Tab), it spawns a new ConEmu for the new console.
 * It is required to retrieve the long output buffer for console applications.
-* It is required for proper mouse function when using «far /w» (System\WindowMode=1).
+* It is required for proper mouse function when using ‘far /w’ (System\WindowMode=1).